 There’s nothing like the toes-in-the-sand, rum in one hand feeling of a quintessential Caribbean bar.
 Beach bar hopping by boat is especially fun.
 In fact, it’s an excellent way to visit each of the three largest US Virgin Islands.
-Here’s a sample route of how to do just that.
+Here’s a sample route around the Beach Bars of the USVI and how to do just that.

 Start at Abi Beach Bar, located on the south shore of St. Thomas.
 Though located near to Charlotte Amalie Harbor, the white sand beach here is surrounded by such lush green foliage with virtually no buildings in sight that it’s almost possible to imagine you’re Robinson Crusoe.
 The only structure visible is the open-air bar that also serves as a restaurant.
 Here, the signature drink is the Pommenade, pomegranate infused vodka, fresh mint and club soda with simple syrup to taste.
 The list of beers is long and the blender is at the ready for a variety of frozen drinks.
 Fish tacos, steaks, ribs, hamburgers and even a black bean burger for vegetarians are eats on the menu.
 The big draw is all you can eat crab and lobster night every Thursday from six to ten – cost $36.
 There’s also live music on the weekends.
 Owner Dan Nicolosi says eight moorings will be installed this summer to make visiting by boat easier.